Sarah Hyland Rocks Tiny Bikini On Instagram

 Sarah Hyland shared a bikini pic with her Instagram fans in honor of National Wine Day, and so far it’s a huge hit.
 The update showed Sarah wearing a tiny string bikini, as she smiled widely for a selfie.
 She accessorized with a wide brimmed straw hat with a black ribbon accent, and wore her hair up with bangs framing her face.

-Her mustard yellow earrings with tassels were also on display.
-The actress also wore a couple of necklaces, one that was shorter with a charm and the second, a long strand that fell down to the middle of her chest.
+Sarah’s mustard yellow earrings with tassels were on display.
+The actress also wore a couple of necklaces, a short one with a charm and a long strand that fell down to the middle of her chest.
 She held up a glass of wine, and appeared to be on a boat.

 A couple of days ago, Hyland shared another post for which she tagged Ellen DeGeneres, and it’s no wonder, considering she was sporting underwear that featured Ellen’s face.
 She took a selfie in a mirror of her lower body, showing off her toned abs and the underwear that proudly peeked through a pair of light denim with trendy rips.
 Her shoes were pink with studs, and the post received more than 285,000 likes.

 In addition, three days ago Sarah shared a cute couple photo of herself and Wells Adams.
-The lovebirds stood in front of the water as Wells grabbed a hold of two ropes with each hand.
-Sarah leaned in to kiss Wells for the shot while wearing a crop top and denim shorts.
+The lovebirds stood in front of the water as Wells grabbed ahold of two ropes with each hand.
+Sarah leaned in to kiss Wells while wearing a crop top and denim shorts.
 The Instagram update racked up more than 186,000 likes.

 Wells is widely recognized by Bachelor Nation fans as the bartender who appears during the ever-popular Bachelor in Paradise series that broadcasts in the summertime.